-Accordingly, we are actively reducing our carbon footprint and promoting sustainability across the Group's operations in the UAE in pursuit of net zero operations by 2030.
-The UAE has declared 2023 to be the "Year of Sustainability", and we are committed to supporting the nation's sustainable development goals as it prepares to host the communities in which we serve by promoting diversity and inclusion in the workplace, which is essential to create a better future for all.
+Accordingly, we are actively reducing our carbon footprint and promoting sustainability across the Group's operations in the UAE in pursuit of net zero operations by 2030. of Sustainability", and we are committed to supporting the nation's sustainable UN Climate Change Conference, COP28.